sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 #### 2.2.8.1 buffer init

 - Buffer mode is lossless already, No change to system configurations.
 - No pre applied buffer configurations, enable all default settings.
 - Update buffer mode as "Lossless" in "SWITCH" db table in config db.
 - Configs are saved and system will reboot

 #### 2.2.8.2 roce enable

-- if "buffer init" is done, Return "roce enable" with erorr.
+- if "buffer init" is done, Return "roce enable" with error.
 This will avoid conflicts.
 - if ROCE already enabled, No change to system configurations.
 - Check if any conflicting configurations across all ports. i.e Any pre applied buffer configurations, maps, scheduler, wred and return error with details.
 - No pre applied configurations, enable all default settings.
 - With ``` roce enable force-defaults ```, below is behavior
   - clear all roce default buffer, maps, scheduler, wred configurations
   - Generate all ROCE defaults in all ports.
 - Update roce as true in "SWITCH" db table in config db.
 - ROCE state is stored in "SWITCH" db table in config db.
 - Configs are saved and system will reboot

 #### 2.2.8.3 buffer deinit

 - roce enabled in SWITCH table, buffer de-init cannot be done.
 - if buffer mode is not lossless, no changes required.
 - All buffer configurations are removed from config db.
 - Remove buffer mode from SWITCH table in config db.
 - Configs are saved and system will reboot

 #### 2.2.8.4 roce disable

 - roce is not enabled in SWITCH table, no action.
 - Remove all buffer configurations from Config DB.
 - All default ROCE required configurations are removed i.e maps, scheduler, ecn.
 - Configs are saved and system will reboot

-#### 2.2.8.5 buffer init {losy}- future enhancements
+#### 2.2.8.5 buffer init {lossy}- future enhancements not in 4.1

 - ``` buffer init lossy ``` will be enhanced to configure buffers with lossy defaults.
 And can be used to provide buffer tuning in lossy mode.

-#### 2.2.8.6 roce enable {} - future enhancements
+#### 2.2.8.6 roce enable {} - future enhancements not in 4.1

 - Take RDMA, CNP, ISCSI DSCP values and generate DSCP_TC maps.
 - Bandwidth % for split for between lossy and lossless traffic.